Amazing recovery from CSF Rhinorrhea in a skeptical patient from Pune

 After 13 Days

-Patient reports that the CSF discharge remains watery and unchanged, neither increased nor reduced.
-Recently, swelling has appeared over the upper eyelid.
-Overall condition is same as before, with no major change.
-At present, the patient is also suffering from allergic cough.
+The patient reports that the CSF discharge continues to be watery and remains unchanged, with neither increase nor decrease.
+Recently, swelling has developed over the upper eyelid, which is causing concern to the patient.
+Overall, the condition remains the same as before, with no marked improvement or worsening noted so far.
+At present, the patient is also suffering from an allergic cough.
+The follow-up was conducted over a phone call, during which the patient expressed anxiety regarding the persistence of symptoms.

 After 27 Days